 After flying to Bangkok from China, we decided to spend our first day checking out arguably the best mall in Bangkok.
 We had heard from expats who live here, that this is THE best mall, especially for westerners.

 So here is our day visiting CentralWorld – don’t fancy reading the whole post?
 Check out our vlog from the day!

 OK I will be honest.
 We had two reasons to visit this mall.

 Firstly, we wanted to see what all the hype was about – everyone talks about how amazing this mall is and we wanted to see what makes it amazing.

 Secondly, Calum forgot his shorts!
-Yes on our trip to Thailand, my husband wore jeans on the flight and realised he had not packed one single pair of shorts!
-So we needed to get a few pairs for the rest of our two week stay.
+Yes on our trip to Thailand, my husband wore jeans on the flight and realized he had not packed one single pair of shorts!
+So we needed to get a few pairs for the rest of our two-week stay.

 Here are some of the best western shops we found in the mall:

-- Accessorize (Level 1) – my favourite for bags and jewellery.
+- Accessorize (Level 1) – my favorite for bags and jewelry.